Vaibhavee89/dsa-study-bot/README.md

 ## Overview

 The **DSA Study Bot** is a web application designed to assist students in understanding **Data Structures and Algorithms (DSA)** concepts without providing direct solutions.
-It leverages the **Groq API** to offer hints, explain key concepts, suggest approaches, and ask guiding questions.
+It uses the **Groq API** to offer hints, explain key concepts, suggest approaches, and ask guiding questions.
 This tool is particularly useful for students preparing for technical interviews or solving problems on platforms like **LeetCode**.

 The bot encourages independent problem-solving by providing thoughtful guidance and fostering a deeper understanding of DSA concepts.